marithetland/AsmPipe/README.md

 # AsmPipe

-NOTE: This is still under development, there might be bugs...
+NOTE: This is still under development, there might be bugs when using nondefault options...

 Pipeline of tools used for quality assessment, assembly and gene detection from short-read Illumina sequences.
 Created for easy use at our microbiology research lab at Stavanger University Hopsital.